 Remember that Society success depends heavily on its leadership.
 Therefore, it is important that members exercise their voting rights, selecting representatives to steer IEEE ComSoc in the coming years.
 PLEASE VOTE!

-Officers for a Two-Year Term Beginning 1 January 2020
+Officer for a One-Year Term Beginning 1 January 2021

 |AP REGION||EMEA REGION||THE AMERICAS - LA & NA REGIONS|